THE MALL AT GREECE RIDGE (CENTER)

 Monroe County (Town of Greece), New York

 A 2-level (164,400 square foot) J.C.
 Penney was the centerpiece of the connecting concourse.
-The store was dedicated May 4, 1994.
+This store was dedicated on May 4, 1994.
 A 9-bay Food Court was also housed in the new mall section.
 Existing structures were given interior and exterior face lifts to make them more consistent with new construction.

 The mall's retail roster changed over the years.
-The first anchor rebranding occurred in April 1990, when Sibley's became a Pittsburgh-based Kaufmann's.
+The first anchor rebranding occurred in April 1990, when Sibley's morphed into a Pittsburgh-based Kaufmann's.
 Woolworth's folded and was replaced by Dick's Sporting Goods in August 1994.
 The old J.C.
 Penney was subdivided into a Burlington, New Jersey-based Burlington Coat Factory (lower level) and Woburn ["woo-burn"], Massachusetts-based Lechmere ["leech-meer"] (upper level).
-The Burlington store welcomed its first customers in April 1995.
+The Burlington store welcomed first customers in April 1995.

 Meanwhile, new stores had opened in THE MALL AT GREECE RIDGE CENTER.
 These included Old Navy (1994), Bed, Bath & Beyond (1998), Circuit City (1998-2009) and Michaels (1999).
-A 1-level (124,000 square foot) Target was built -as an outparcel- southeast of Sears.
-The new discount store opened in the fall of 1999.
+A 1-level (124,000 square foot) Target was built -as a freestanding structure- southeast of Sears.
+The new discount store opened on October 6, 1999.
 Kaufmann's (in the original LONG RIDGE MALL) was rebranded as a Macy's in September 2006.

 Wilmorite Properties had become a subsidiary of the Santa Monica-based Macerich Company in April 2005.
 In September 2006, the official name of their Greece, New York complex was shortened to THE MALL AT GREECE RIDGE (sans "CENTER").